On nilpotent extensions of $\infty$-categories and the cyclotomic trace: Nilpotent extensions of additive -categories

 \begin{lem} Suppose that $\sA, \sB$ are additive $\infty$-categories with additive functors Then, $\mrm{LEq}(F, G)$ is an additive $\infty$-category and the functor $\mrm{LEq}(F, G) \rightarrow \sA$ is additive. \end{lem}

 \begin{proof} $\Fun(\Delta^1,\sB)$ is additive since limits and colimits in a functor category are computed pointwise (see \cite[Corollary~5.1.2.3]{HTT}).
-It suffices to show that a pullback of a diagram of additive categories is also an additive category.
-This follows from the fact a pullback of group-like $\mathbb{E}_{\infty}$-spaces is a group-like $\mathbb{E}_{\infty}$-space and Proposition~\ref{prop:ggn}. \end{proof}
+It suffices to show that a pullback of a diagram of additive $\infty$-categories is also an additive $\infty$-category.
+This follows from general considerations about pullbacks of $\infty$-categories: if we have a cospan $\sA_0 \xrightarrow{f} \sA_1 \xleftarrow{g} \sA_2$, then $K$-shaped limits and colimits in the pullback $\infty$-category are computed pointwise if these limits and colimits are preserved by $f$ and $g$.
+This already proves that the pullback category is preadditive.
+To check the additivity condition we need only prove that the shear map is an equivalence, but equivalences in the pullback category are tested pointwise. \end{proof}

-\begin{constr} Given an additive $\infty$-category $\sA$ and a $\sA$-bimodule $\sM$, we construct the {\bf square zero extension} $\sA \oplus \sM$ in the following manner: take the (pointwise) suspension of $\sM$ and adjoint to get a functor
+\begin{constr} Given an additive $\infty$-category $\sA$ and an $\sA$-bimodule $\sM$, we construct the {\bf square zero extension} $\sA \oplus \sM$ in the following manner: take the (pointwise) suspension of $\sM$ and adjoint to get a functor

 The additive $\infty$-category $\sA \oplus \sM$ is then defined as the lax equalizer between the Yoneda functor $\sA \stackrel{\yo}\rightarrow \Fun^{\times}(\sA^{\op}, \Spt)$ and $\Sigma\sM$:

 In other words, it is the pullback